electricimp/ConnectionManager/README.md

 });
 ```

-## onConnect(callback)
+## onConnect(*callback*)

-The *onConnect* method assigns a callback method to the onConnect event.
-The onConnect event will fire every time the connection state changes from offline to online, or when the ConnectionManager's *connect* method is called (even if the device is already connected).
+The *onConnect()* method assigns a callback method to the onConnect event.
+The onConnect event will fire every time the connection state changes from offline to online, or when the ConnectionManager’s *connect()* method is called (even if the device is already connected).

-*The callback method takes zero parameters.*
+The callback function has no parameters.

 ```squirrel
 cm.onConnect(function() {